French Bee: Current fleet

-Historical fleet
+Historic fleet

 French Bee previously operated the following aircraft:

 Cabins and services

 Service

-French Bee offers three booking classes, consisting of Basic, Smart, and Premium, for its two cabin classes of service, consisting of Premium Blue (the airline's premium economy class) and Eco Blue (the airline's economy class).
-The Basic and Smart booking classes apply to economy class, while the Premium booking class applies to premium economy.
-As a low-cost airline, French Bee in most cases charges additional fees for services and amenities offered, such as for seat selection, through buy on board services for catering and comfort kits, as well as for airport services including lounge access and expedited security queues.
-The Smart and Premium booking classes however include some services and amenities, such as complimentary meals and checked/hold baggage.
+French Bee offers two classes of service, consisting of Premium and Economy class.
+As a low-cost airline, French Bee in most cases charges additional fees for services and amenities offered, such as for seat selection, additional baggage allowances, through buy on board services for catering and comfort kits, as well as for airport services including lounge access and expedited security queues.
+These are provided via two main booking tiers corresponding to the two classes of service, consisting of "Bee" (previously Basic and Smart) for the Economy cabin and "Premium" for its eponymous cabin.
+The Bee and Premium tiers each include sub-tiers ranging from "Light" to "Flex", which progressively include more and more services and amenities.
 The airline also provides catalogues in French and English for in-flight catering and duty-free shopping.

 In-flight entertainment

-Seats in both the premium and economy cabins of French Bee's aircraft are equipped with an in-flight entertainment touchscreen system by Zodiac Aerospace.
+Seats in both the Premium and Economy cabins of French Bee's aircraft are equipped with an in-flight entertainment touchscreen system by Zodiac Aerospace.
 The system includes a selection of audio and video on demand (AVOD) consisting of movies, recorded television shows, podcasts, music, and video games.
 Content on the system is freely available to all passengers, regardless of cabin of service, and each screen is equipped with a USB power outlet.
 The airline also offers in-flight Wi-Fi access at different service levels for an additional fee.

 Seating

-Premium Blue is French Bee's premium economy product, with the cabin consisting of seats configured in a 2-3-2 layout on Airbus A350-900 and 2-4-2 layout on Airbus A350-1000.
+French Bee's Premium cabin consists of seats configured in a 2-3-2 layout on Airbus A350-900 and 2-4-2 layout on Airbus A350-1000.
 The seats offer 36 in of pitch and measure 18 in wide.
 Each seat is equipped with an adjustable leg, foot, and head rest as well as a power outlet.

-Eco Blue is French Bee's economy class product, with the cabin consisting of seats configured mostly in a 3-4-3 layout, with some rows toward the rear of the aircraft configured in a 3-3-3 layout.
+The airline's Economy cabin consists of seats configured mostly in a 3-4-3 layout, with some rows toward the rear of the aircraft configured in a 3-3-3 layout.
 The seats offer 32 in of pitch and measure 16 in wide, while two power outlets are included with each set of three or four seats.